Stone Town, Zanzibar Island

 4. Are there accommodations in Stone Town?

-5. What should I wear when visiting Stone Town?
+5. What should I wear in Stone Town?

-As Zanzibar is a predominantly Muslim region, it’s respectful to dress modestly, especially when visiting religious or historical sites.
-Light, breathable clothing is recommended for the tropical climate.
+As Zanzibar is a predominantly Muslim region, dressing modestly (covering shoulders and knees) is recommended, especially when visiting religious or historical sites.

 Request a Custom Safari